-With the news that UK schools will be closing due to coronavirus, we’ve put together a list of 10 resources that provide great tips on how to teach remotely.
+With the news that UK schools will be closing once more due to Coronavirus, we thought we'd share and refresh our list of 10 resources from back in March 2020, that provides great tips on how to teach remotely.

 We know there’s no quick fix and one size certainly doesn’t fit all, but these tools to teach online could be a great place to start.
 Keep up to date with all the resources we're sharing over on our Twitter account @IRIS_Connect

-Please share any resources you’ve found to be useful in the comments section below so that your fellow readers can benefit.
+Share any resources you’ve found to be useful in the comments section below so that fellow readers can benefit.

 (Image created by macrovector)

-Tips to help you use online teaching software1.
+Tips to help you teach online1.
 Some initial tips to get you started, including using what you already know, from Doug, an online teacher with decades of experience:

 IRIS Connect pro tip - upload your screencasts to your IRIS Connect account and share with peers for feedback and development.